Rey-Berkelmans/ReyBerkelmans-OnePageSite/README.md

 # Reflection
 If given the chance to redo this website, I would like to spend more time working on it in order to get more of the JavaScript code working and make the website more unique.

-I am also not the most experienced with coding, and therefore if I had to work on this website again I would like to spend more time researching how to code different assignments.
+I am also not the most experienced with coding, and therefore if I had to work on this website again I would like to spend more time researching how to code different websites.

 This website is successful, but could be greatly improved like most things.
-This website could heavily benefit from more JavaScript code and customisation.
+This website could heavily benefit from more JavaScript code and customisation, which would be possible if I had spent more time working on this website and its code.

 # References for Coding
 Tutorials Tonight.
 (2023).
 Sample HTML Code For Homepage. https://www.tutorialstonight.com/sample-html-code-for-homepage